 Apart from water birds, we saw a lot of Eurasian jays or Сойка (Garrulus glandarius), European magpie, or Сорока (Pica pica), Western jackdaw or Галка (Corvus monedula), Common raven or Ворон (Corvus corax) and Hooded crow (Corvus cornix).

-All in all, it was a fantastic day of birding and a real test of determination.
+All in all, it was a great day of birding and a real test of determination, even though we didn’t end up with a particularly extensive Species List.